 Pro Tip-Procure a calendar of times Old Faithful erupts.
 You can’t rush Mother Nature but you also can’t appreciate the shenanigans four squirrelly children will attempt when asked to stare at a hole for an hour.

 Once settled, we decided to hike Elephant Back Trail.
-The kids were troopers on this uphill 3 mile trek.
-We surprised each kid with new walking sticks to aide in exploration, which quickly turned into lethal weapons used to lacerate a slow moving sibling’s Achilles.
+The kids were troopers on this uphill 3-mile trek.
+We surprised each kid with new walking sticks to aid in their exploration, which quickly turned into lethal weapons used to lacerate a slow-moving sibling’s Achilles.

-Pro Tip-Do not let your child to enter a biker bar during Sturgis even if they boast a killer weekly pizza special.
+Pro Tip-Do not allow your child to enter a biker bar during Sturgis even if they boast a killer weekly pizza special.

 Bonus Tip – There should be an age limit on leather pasties.